-Easy to use and economical, they are custom made from galvanised steel in lengths between 1 and 6 metres long and fixed at the top with 25mm wide restraint straps at 600mm centres using steel pop rivets or self-drilling screws, together with shot fired fasteners at 600mm centres into the perimeter steel beams to the bottom flange.
-See Table 2 and Figure 9 for edge form selection criteria.
+Easy to use and economical, they are custom made from galvanised steel in lengths between 1 and 6 metres long and fixed at the top with 25mm wide restraint straps at 600mm centres using steel pop rivets or self-drilling screws, together with shot fired fasteners at 600mm centres into the bottom flange of the perimeter steel beams.
+Edge Form and flashings greater than 2mm BMT will require a puddle weld at 600mm centres instead of shot fired pins.
+See Table 2 and Figure 9 for Edge Form selection criteria.